lbressler13/kotlin-utils/README.md

 [![Build and Test](https://github.com/lbressler13/kotlin-utils/actions/workflows/main_checks.yml/badge.svg?branch=main)](https://github.com/lbressler13/kotlin-utils/actions/workflows/main_checks.yml)

-A collection of reusable functions, classes, and typealiases that can be used across various Kotlin projects.
+A collection of reusable functions, classes, and typealiases that can be used in Kotlin projects.

 ## Contents